 After several writing retreats on the beautiful Hebridean Isle of Iona she realised her calling was to become a published poet.
 Guided and encouraged by her tutors, authors Angela Locke MA and David William Clemson her work blossomed and her poems began to be accepted for publication in journals and webzines.
 She also pursued writing and photography courses in Morocco and Norway with Creative Escapes and spent time on painting holidays in Crete, all of which enhanced her love of landscape and nature, prompting her to write many poems in this genre.

-Margaret has recently won the Hedgehog Press’ poetry collection competition and this second collection ‘Where Flora Sings’ was published Nov 2020. it was subsequently nominated for the Laurel prize by her publisher.
+Margaret won the Hedgehog Press’ poetry collection competition in July 2020 and this second collection ‘Where Flora Sings’ was published Nov 2020. it was subsequently nominated for the Laurel prize by her publisher.

-In Nottinghamshire Margaret leads a women’s poetry group and is a member of four local writing groups.
+In Nottinghamshire Margaret leads a women’s poetry group and is a member of several writing groups.
 She performs regularly at Writers Live in Nottinghamshire and online.

-Margaret has been interviewed on local radio and has been guest author in an online Meet The Author event with Lindum Books.
-She is a member of her local Writers Live and regularly performs her poetry at their open mic sessions.
+Margaret has been interviewed on local radio and has been guest author in online Meet The Author events with Lindum Books and Crumps Barn Christmas Lit Fest.

-NEW POETRY PAMPHLET ‘EARTH MAGICKE’ WILL BE OUT APRIL 25th
+A NEW POETRY PAMPHLET ‘EARTH MAGICKE’ appeared April 2021

 published by Impspired Press